LimeChain/gosemble-research/README.md

 [Research Results](./docs/2-go-based-polkadot-runtime.md)

+[Next phase](https://github.com/LimeChain/gosemble) is the continuation of the effort to implement a Go-based framework for building Substrate compatible runtimes.

 ## PoC of a Polkadot Runtime in Go

 The steps below will showcase testing a PoC Polkadot Runtime implementation in Go.